TSavo/Link/README.md

 Inline payloads are designed to be handled by the client by delegating to a protocol handler.

-Op-code: 01
+*Op-code: 01
-Operands: 3
+*Operands: 3

-Operand 1: 2 bytes encoding operand 2 size X
+1. Operand 1: 2 bytes encoding operand 2 size X
-Operand 2: X bytes as specified by operand 1, encoding the length of the data Y Operand 3: Y bytes as specified by operand 2, encoding the payload
+2. Operand 2: X bytes as specified by operand 1, encoding the length of the data Y
+3. Operand 3: Y bytes as specified by operand 2, encoding the payload

 ###Payload (attachment disposition)

 This is the same as the inline payload, but instead of being executed as a protocol handler, the stream of bytes are expected to be saved to disk.

-Op-code: 02
+*Op-code: 02
-Operands: 3
+*Operands: 3

-Operand 1: 2 bytes encoding operand 2 size X
+1. Operand 1: 2 bytes encoding operand 2 size X
-Operand 2: X bytes as specified by operand 1, encoding the length of the data Y Operand 3: Y bytes as specified by operand 2, encoding the payload
+2. Operand 2: X bytes as specified by operand 1, encoding the length of the data Y
+3. Operand 3: Y bytes as specified by operand 2, encoding the payload

 ###Payload mime-type

 This is the mime-type of the payload.
 The default encoding is "application/octet-stream".

-Op-code: 03
+*Op-code: 03
-Operands: 2
+*Operands: 2

-Operand 1: 1 byte encoding operand 2 size X
+1. Operand 1: 1 byte encoding operand 2 size X
-Operand 2: X bytes as specified by operand 1, encoding the payload mime-type
+2. Operand 2: X bytes as specified by operand 1, encoding the payload mime-type

 ###Payload encoding

 This is the type of encoding for the payload itself.
 The default encoding is "UTF-8", but others may be specified, like "base64".

+*Op-code: 04
+*Operands: 2

+1. Operand 1: 1 byte encoding operand 2 size X
+2. Operand 2: X bytes as specified by operand 1, encoding the payload encoding

 ###Payload MD5

 The MD5 hash of the payload.

-Op-code: 04
+*Op-code: 05
-Operands: 1
+*Operands: 1

-Operand 1: 16 bytes, the MD5 hash of the payload.
+1. Operand 1: 16 bytes, the MD5 hash of the payload.

 ###Payload SHA-1

 The SHA-1 hash of the payload.

-Op-code: 05
+*Op-code: 06
-Operands: 1
+*Operands: 1

-Operand 1: 20 bytes, the SHA-1 hash of the payload
+1. Operand 1: 20 bytes, the SHA-1 hash of the payload

 ###Payload SHA-256

 The SHA-256 hash of the payload.

-Op-code: 06
+*Op-code: 07
-Operands: 1
+*Operands: 1

-Operand 1: 32 bytes, the SHA-256 hash of the payload
+1. Operand 1: 32 bytes, the SHA-256 hash of the payload

 ##Meta-data op-codes (1)